 F5 – Refresh

 Instead of posting a new post per update (which would go to the top of the blog on the home page), we’ll probably just be updating this page.
-So, if you’re curious about this old guy’s technical fumblings, or what goes into setting up a blog, just refresh or revisit this page.
+So, if you’re curious about this old guy’s technical fumblings or what goes into setting up this blog, just refresh or revisit this page.